Bastogne

 The municipality consists of the following districts: Bastogne, Longvilly, Noville, Villers-la-Bonne-Eau, and Wardin.
 The town is situated on a ridge in the Ardennes at an elevation of 510 m.

+On 2 December 2024, it merged with Bertogne into a new municipality.

 History

 At the time of the Roman conquest the region of Bastogne was inhabited by the Treveri, a tribe of Gauls.
-A form of the name Bastogne was first mentioned only much later, in 634, when the local lord ceded these territories to the St Maximin's Abbey, near Trier.
+A form of the name Bastogne was first mentioned only much later, in 634, when the local lord ceded these territories to the St. Maximin's Abbey, near Trier.
 A century later, the Bastogne area went to the nearby Prüm Abbey.
 The town of Bastogne and its marketplace are again mentioned in an 887 document.
-By the 13th century, Henry VII, Holy Roman Emperor and count of Luxemburg, was minting coins in Bastogne.
+By the 13th century, Henry VII, Holy Roman Emperor and Count of Luxembourg, was minting coins in Bastogne.
 In 1332, John the Blind, his son, granted the city its charter and had it encircled by defensive walls, part of which, the current Porte de Trèves, still exists.
 In 1451, the lands of the county of Luxemburg were absorbed into the Duchy of Burgundy and as a result, Bastogne became part of the lands of the Spanish Crown when the Burgundian heir Charles became king of Spain in 1516.

 The city's walls were quite effective at protecting it during the troubled times that followed.
 The city's economy actually flourished thanks to the renown of its agricultural and cattle fairs.
 In 1602, the walls successfully repelled an attack by forces of the Dutch Republic.
 In 1688, they were dismantled by order of King Louis XIV when the town was occupied by French forces during the Nine Years War.

 The 19th century and Belgium's independence were favourable to Bastogne, as its forest products and cattle fairs became better known abroad.
 Several railway lines were built to link it to the neighbouring towns.
 This all came to an end with the German occupation during World War I.